-- DDG1 increase from 0.9 g/m2/month in 2017 to 1.1 g/m2/month in 2018.
-Within Development Consent criteria; - DDG2 increase from 0.7 g/m2/month in 2017 to 0.9 g/m2/month in 2018.
-Within Development Consent criteria; - DDG3 in 2017 and 2018 this gauge recorded 0.9 g/m2/month.
-Within Development Consent criteria; and - DDG4 Decrease from 1.5 g/m2/month in 2017 to 1.3 g/m2/month in 2018.
+- DDG1 increase from an average of 1.1 g/m2/month in 2018 to 1.5 g/m2/month in 2019.
+Within Development Consent criteria; - DDG2 increase from an average of 0.9 g/m2/month in 2018 to 1.8 g/m2/month in 2019.
+Within Development Consent criteria; - DDG3 increase from an average of 0.9 g/m2/month in 2018 to 1.3 g/m2/month in 2019.
+Within Development Consent criteria; and - DDG4 increase from an average of 1.3 g/m2/month in 2018 to 1.6 g/m2/month in 2019.
 Within Development Consent criteria.

-The longterm results indicates there has been little change between annual averages across the depositional dust gauges between 2013 and 2018.
+The longterm results indicates there has been little change between annual averages across the depositional dust gauges between 2014 and 2019.
+While there were no exceedances of the monthly depositional dust criteria of 4 g/m2/month, 2019 displayed a slightly higher level of depositional dust than in previous years.
+This is likely a result of the regional bushfire events which occurred between November and December 2019.
 There appears to have been no cumulative impacts associated with the adjacent Karuah East operation.